 Step 1: Sender’s Information

-If you want a reply, you need to understand how to address a business letter properly.
+If you want a reply, you must understand how to properly address a business letter.

-In this section, you’ve to write your address, contact number, and email address.
+In this section, you must write your address, contact number, and email address.

 Want to save some time?